projectweekend/Ar-Dock/README.md

 ## Config

 Custom configurations are stored in an untracked file at the root of the project: `config.yml`.
-The following is an example file:
+The following is an example of what that file should look like:
 ```
 sensors:
     serial_connection: gpio